-Published by Kelsay Books, 2017.
+(Kelsay Books, 2017).
 Lisa Vihos offers new views on fresh subjects.
 Dealing ably with the grim, she also delivers deadpan whimsey (more difficult) and in this collection mixes laughs with shadows.
 The poem “Laugh Track of the Dead” is something wholly new, and something no one’s likely to improve upon. — Michael Kriesel

 The Accidental Present

-Poetry chapbook published 2012, by Finishing Line Press.
+(Finishing Line Press 2012).
 Lisa Vihos tackles the concerns of a woman in mid-life with wit, humor, and the word-play of a writer who is unafraid to take risks yet is enviably in control.
 She approaches the inevitable march of time and its attendant complexities with hope and optimism.
 Underlying all is the belief beautifully articulated in the title poem that “even broken things announce new life.” — Stacey Harwood, editor, Best American Poetry online

 A Brief History of Mail

-Published by Pebblebrook Press, 2011 The poetry of Lisa Vihos marries intelligence and passion–a rare and valuable combination–as well as elevates speech into song.
+(Pebblebrook Press, 2011).
+The poetry of Lisa Vihos marries intelligence and passion–a rare and valuable combination–as well as elevates speech into song.
 Memory presides over many of these poems, but the effect is less nostalgia than the transformation of what seemed lost into the permanence of art.
 Vihos executes demanding forms with the insouciance of a master as she write of the world with reverence and abiding care.
 [This book] bodes well for her extended history as a poet. — Philip Dacey

 Van Gogh Dreams

-Compiled by Lisa Vihos from HenschelHAUS Publishing, 2018 Van Gogh Dreams is an anthology of poems by thirty-one poets that illuminate the life and art of Vincent van Gogh.
-Edited by Lisa Vihos in homage to her father, the collection presents an exploration of the power of art to inspire new creation.
+Compiled by Lisa Vihos (HenschelHAUS Publishing, 2018).
+Van Gogh Dreams is an anthology of poems by thirty-one poets that illuminate the life and art of Vincent van Gogh.
+Edited by Vihos in homage to her father, the collection presents an exploration of the power of art to inspire new creation.
 The foreword by art historian and Van Gogh scholar, Judy Sund, adds a contextual layer to this rich array of mainly, but not entirely, ekphrastic poetry.
 As Van Gogh himself once said, “poetry surrounds us everywhere.”
 Reading this book will certainly remind you of that truth.

 The Aging Poems

-Chapbook of poetry on the topic of aging from the Grand Avenue Poetry Collective, a group of seven Sheboygan, WI area poets, of which Lisa Vihos is one.
-Published by Water’s Edge Press, 2018.
+(Water's Edge Press, 2018).
+Poems on the topic of aging from the Grand Avenue Poetry Collective, a group of seven Sheboygan, WI area poets, including Vihos, Sylvia Cavanaugh, Nancy Harrison Durdin, Dawn Hogue, Maryann Hurtt, Georgia Ressmeyer, and Marilyn Zelke Windau.